• Free shipping on all orders

 After they’re 6 months old, you can gradually leave them for a little bit longer.
 By their first birthday, you can generally leave a Labradoodle in their crate or at home alone for up to 8 hours.
 However, you should never leave them alone for longer than 8 hours, and it shouldn’t be a daily occurrence.
 As your Labradoodle gains senior status, they may need to go potty more frequently than younger adults since they often become incontinent.

-apricot labradoodle dog sitting on cozy chair
+apricot labradoodle dog sitting on the armchair

 Image Credit: Olena Yakobchuk, Shutterstock